Share this publication

 Kandy Esala Perahera is celebrated annually in the month of Esala, which on the Sinhalese calendar is a month that falls between July and August.
 Esala is the month that is believed to commemorate the first teaching of Buddha after he became enlightened.

 When is the 2020 Kandy Festival?
-The 2020 dates for Kandy Esala Perahera begins on 25th July to 04th August 2020 .
+The 2020 dates for Kandy Esala Perahera begins from 25th July to 04th August 2020 .
 The dates for the Kandy Festival change every year so that the festival will end on a full moon.

 How is the Kandy Festival celebrated?